rpbritton/Keyboards/keyboard-sail/wiki/3-Circuits.md

 https://electronics.stackexchange.com/questions/114993/pressing-same-key-rows-at-the-same-time

 ## Diodes
-* They only let current flow one way: **from anode to cathode.
+* Only let current flow one way: **from anode to cathode.
 The black end of the diode is the cathode.**
-* They are used to prevent ghosting (when a switch appears pressed when it isn't).
+* Used to prevent ghosting (when a switch appears pressed when it isn't).

 <img width="300px" src="http://blog.komar.be/wp-content/uploads/2013/09/e.png">
 <img width="300px" src="http://blog.komar.be/wp-content/uploads/2013/09/f.png">